meetrajsinh-zala/Personal-Portfolio-Website/README.md

 # John Doe – Embedded Systems Portfolio 👨‍💻

-A clean, modern, and responsive developer portfolio built with React.js, showcasing the skills, projects, and experience of Kunalsinh Gohil – an Embedded Systems Developer.
+A clean, modern, and responsive developer portfolio built with React.js, showcasing the skills, projects, and experience of John Doe – an Embedded Systems Developer.

 ## 🚀 Project Overview